 When the Great Wall was constructed, the designers intentionally varied the height of the steps to upset any running charge by invaders.
 It’s a design strategy which has also upset the thousands of runners from around the world who try to conquer the wall each year.
-The 10,000+ steps you will encounter will vary in height from a few centimeters to over 40 cm in height, with many of the original sections of the wall have a little more than a foot of rubble you’ll be trying to run on, use caution.
+The over 20,000 steps you will encounter will vary in height from a few centimeters to over 40 cm in height.
+Many of the original sections of the wall have a little more than a foot of rubble you’ll be trying to run on, use caution.
 The message here is to train for rugged conditions, train climbing stairs & hills, and descending stairs & hills, it will all help you in this amazing endeavor!

-The average temperature the second week of May is 21.8°C / 71.2°F but has been know to go as high as 27.3°C / 81.1°F and as low as 15.1°C / 59.2°F. The area of the race has very little rain fall: an average of only 6 rainy days in May, and plenty of sunshine, it is important to reduce your dehydration risk and to have adequate sun protection.
-We recommend that runners use hydration packs, however there will be water stations along the course.
-Generally the morning will be cool (sometimes chilly), and will warm up quickly through the day.
-With more than 30km of the 42km being run on the Great Wall, there will be very little shade, so a running hat and sunscreen is highly recommended.
-Sunrise on race day will be at 5:15am – 45 minutes before the start of the marathon.
+The average temperature the second week of May is 21.8°C / 71.2°F .
+The temperature has been as high as 27.3°C / 81.1°F and as low as 15.1°C / 59.2°F. The area of the race has very little rain fall: an average of only 6 rainy days in May, and plenty of sunshine.
+Generally, the morning will be cool (sometimes chilly), but it will warm up quickly through the day.
+With more than 30km of the 42km being run on the wall, there will be very little shade, so a running hat and/or sunscreen is highly recommended.
+Sunrise on race day is about 5:15 am – 45 minutes before the start of the race.

-One of the greatest dangers for runners is completing the race in a severely dehydrated state is very dangerous for runners in any endurance event, since you will spend a lot of time running, hiking, and climbing the Great Wall your risk will be higher than the average.
-After the race ensure that you continue drinking water and make sure that you have been to the toilet BEFORE getting on the bus back to Beijing.
-If you can go to the toilet it means that your kidneys are working and you are in good shape for the journey home.
+Completing the race in a severely dehydrated state is very dangerous for runners in any endurance event, since you will spend a lot of time running, hiking, and climbing the Great Wall your risk will be higher than the average.
+After the race ensure that you continue drinking water (fluids) and make sure that you have urinated BEFORE getting on the bus back to Beijing.
+If you can urinate your kidneys are working and you should be in good shape for the journey home.